Viena, Austria: The Perfect Venue For Inios 159 Challenge

 Frequently asked questions

-Vienna was chosen for the INEOS 1:59 Challenge because it was the culmination of an extensive worldwide search that started with a map of the world and ended with a pinpoint in the Austrian capital.
+The INEOS 1:59 Challenge was the result of an extensive worldwide search that started with a map of the world and ended with the Austrian capital.
+The Prater, a large public park in central Vienna, was chosen as the last name remaining on a shortlist of potential locations.

 Written by